JeffersonLab/gluex_demon/README.md

 * scan contains the operational modules and the script to run them, and more documentation.

 * web contains the files for halldweb.

-### Caveat
-This is fledgling code, under development by Naomi Jarvis.